irenepsmith/AWSTracker/VideoDoc/Readme.md

 **Note**: This example application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition services.
 For more information, see [Asynchronous programming in the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/asynchronous.html).

+**Note** To read a similiar use case that uses the synchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition services, see [Creating a dynamic web application that analyzes photos using the AWS SDK for Java](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_photo_analyzer_app).

 #### Topics

 + Prerequisites